aroxu/wsa-root-gapps-guide/ENG_README.md

 ## Frequently happening Errors

-- Powershell script does not run / it cannot be run.
+- Powershell script does not run / cannot be run.
 What should I do?
   > It related with Execution Policy problem with PowerShell.
-You can allow ps1 scrips for a moment with this following command:
+You can allow ps1 scripts for a moment with this following command:
   >
   > ```ps1
   > Set-ExecutionPolicy Unrestricted